Barugon/cota/BUILD.md

 The purpose of this is to create an executable that will work across most distributions, even if they have an older version of glibc.

+> Note: this may not be needed anymore.

 ```bash
 cargo install cross
 ```